 Last but not least, utilizing a modern visual analytics software will ensure you design your reports based on the decisions you need to make, filtering the ever-present noise in reporting processes and making sure you don’t get lost in the details.
-Often times, reports are piled with large volumes of spreadsheets and presentation slides that can create an obscure view on the presented data, and increase the possibility of (unintentional) errors.
-The software can eliminate hideous manual tasks of searching through rows and columns, provide the necessary real-time view, alongside with the possibility to look into the past and the future of how the data will behave.
+Often times, reports are piled with large volumes of spreadsheets and presentation slides that can create an obscure view of the presented data, and increase the possibility of (unintentional) errors.
+The software can eliminate hideous manual tasks of searching through rows and columns, provide the necessary real-time view, alongside the possibility to look into the past and the future of how the data will behave.

 No matter if you’re an analyst working with databases and need a strong MySQL reporting tool or a marketing professional looking to consolidate all your channels under the same data-umbrella, the software will enable you to clear the clutter and automate your reports based on your specific time intervals.
 They will update the data automatically, and you will not need more than small refinements to make sure the data you present is the one your audience needs.